a00908270/masterthesis/thesis.md

 #### Worker

-The *worker* class checks the `WorkerQueue` periodically and if not empty polls the first element.
+The worker class checks the `WorkerQueue` periodically and if not empty polls the first element.
 It fetches the associated *Vinnsl* network from the *vinnsl-service* and hands it over to the *Dl4JNetworkTrainer*.
 The service further sets the training status to `INPROGRESS`.

 #### Dl4JNetworkTrainer

 The training is initiated by the `Worker` class.
 The *network trainer* fetches and parses the training data if necessary (for example *comma separed value* files) and initializes the `MappingUtil`.
-The transformed *Deeplearning4J* model contains the neural network structure and parameters required for training and it attached to the *ViNNSL* model.
+The transformed *Deeplearning4J* model contains the neural network structure and parameters, required for training and is attached to the *ViNNSL* model.

 Next the *Deeplearning4J* `UI Server` is initialized, which visualizes the training process.
 Test and training data is split and the training is started.
 After the training process is finished, the result is uploaded to the storage service.